launchflow/buildflow-docs/docs/walk-throughs/pubsub_streaming.md

 ## Run Pipeline

-When running the pipeline the following resources will be created.
+When running the application the following resources will be created.

 - Pub/Sub subscriber that subscribers to the taxi data Pub/Sub topic
 - BigQuery dataset and BigQuery table where the data is written.

-The pipeline does the following:
+The application does the following:

 1. Listens to the public taxi ride Pub/Sub topic
 2. Converts data into a Python dataclass
 3. Writes output to BigQuery.

-To run the pipeline:
+To run the application:

 :::note